 And of course you should occasionally glance at the interviewer’s face on your screen, but too much focus there can look evasive or disinterested.

 Are we over-thinking all this?
 Possibly, but as the Toastmasters article points out, 55% of percentage of the communication in a video interview is via your face, and only 7% is the words you say.
 (The other 38% is tone of voice.)
 And even though interviewers may consciously make allowances for the unnatural circumstances, there will be an undeniable gut level reaction to these nonverbal cues.

 Concerned about ageism?
 Realize that positively making the most of the new and technological – instead of visibly struggling with it – will help counteract a key stereotype about older workers.
 Also, give special attention to lighting and makeup.
-Attention, guys: even males get made up for photo shoots.
-Here’s a video of a fairly macho dude submitting to same.
-At least, borrow some face powder from your girlfriend or wife if you have very shiny skin, and maybe try a tinted lip balm if your lips look colorless on camera.
+Attention, guys: Even men get made up for photo shoots.
+Use a little face powder if you have very shiny skin, and you might try a tinted lip balm if you have very pale lips.

 Don’t expect to be at ease with video interviewing all at once.
 Take it a little at a time, start well in advance, and prepare to stand out and get the job.